Fast Times at Ridgemont High (1982)

 Desmond: Right before class.

 Mr. Hand: What is this fascination with truancy?
-What is it that gets inside of your heads?
-There are some teachers at this school who look the other way at truants.
-It's a little game you both play.
-They pretend they don't see you, and you pretend you don't ditch!
-Now, in the end, who pays the price?
-YOU!
+What is it that gets inside your heads?
+There are some teachers in this school who look the other way at truants.
+It's a little game that you both play.
+They pretend they don't see you.
+You pretend you don't ditch!
+Now, who pays the price later? *You!*

 [Desmond re-enters; Spicoli follows him.
-He has a bagel stuffed into crotch; with open shirt, barefoot, holding Vans]
+He has a bagel stuffed into his pants; with open shirt, barefoot, holding Vans]

 Mr. Hand: What's the reason for your truancy?